 - English test scores (TOEFL, IELTS or Cambridge Test) are strongly encouraged unless you are a native speaker

 If you have a specific research interest, you may optionally indicate faculty members you would like to work with in your application.

-You need to mark you application as complete before we can process it.
-Note that once it is marked complete, you will not be able to change it further.
 We request references for those applicants that pass a first round of review, i.e. we do not request references automatically on application submission.

 Applications are accepted throughout the year.
 We make decisions four times a year, based on applications received until:

 - December 31

 Once your application is submitted, it will stay live for approximately four months.
 Typically, phone interviews are conducted with candidates considered for admission.

 You might also consider some other graduate programs in the area that MPI-SWS faculty participate in: